bettingonsuccess/bettingonsuccess/content/post/diversification.md

 Sorry for the statistics lesson again but that's all investing really is.
 Diversification is using statistics but trying to get closer to the actual E.V. sooner with less variation.
 Without diversification (in some cases this won't be true) in a simple example you'll make exactly the same amount of money.
 The only goal of diversification is again to get close to our Expected Value of our investment sooner which reduces our Risk of Ruin as well.

 To bring the point home imagine rolling a die 6 times.
 On average each number 1-6 should show up once over those 6 rolls.
-If we kept track of the number that each number showed up it might look something like this.
+If we kept track of the number that each number showed up it might look something like this: 5,3,1,2,6,5

-5,3,1,2,6,5

 4 happened 0/6